 10.2 Absent exigent circumstances, victim-identifying information shall be protected from public disclosure pursuant to the protections set forth in federal and state law.

-10.3 Lead Agencies and Affiliates shall adhere to local, state, and federal laws regarding mandated reporting, victim notification, and victim assistance.
+10.3 Lead and Affiliate Agencies shall adhere to local, state, and federal laws, as well as their agency's policies regarding mandated reporting, victim notification, and victim assistance.